jpacerqueira-zz/Jupyter_Spark_H2O_Kafka_Client_Setup/notebooks/covid19/README.md

 ### Automate to Run Notebook prediction Daily
- Setup a crontab for the provided script
+ Setup a crontab for the provided script  ## Runs everyday at 6h20 am to fetch and forecast daily for 21days

  $ crontab -e

- Runs everyday at 6h20 am to fetch and forecast daily for 21days 20 5 * * * /home/notebookuser/notebooks/covid19/daily-automation-notebook-21days.sh
+ 20 5 * * * /home/notebookuser/notebooks/covid19/daily-automation-notebook-21days.sh